Andy Panda: History

 When Oswald the Lucky Rabbit retired in 1938, following a nine-year run, Walter Lantz's studio went for months without recurring characters.
-It wasn't until late 1937, when Lantz had a trip to a zoo.
+It was not until late 1937, when Lantz had a trip to a zoo.
 There, the main attraction of the place was a young panda of which Lantz drew pictures.
 He would then use his drawings to construct a new character.

 Andy's first cartoon was the aptly titled Life Begins for Andy Panda in 1939.
-This was obvious wordplay on the perky titles of the popular Andy Hardy movies of that era.
+This was obvious wordplay on the perky titles of the popular Andy Hardy films of that era.
 Coincidentally, a later Andy Hardy film was actually titled Life Begins for Andy Hardy.

 In the first three cartoons of the series, Andy's companion was a feisty turtle named Mr. Whippletree (voiced by Danny Webb) who was a caricature of Eddie Anderson.
-Andy's father, the bragging Papa Panda (voiced at various times by Danny Webb, Mel Blanc, and Dick Nelson) was often the fall guy for Andy’s pranks.
+Andy's father, the bragging Papa Panda (voiced at various times by Danny Webb, Mel Blanc, and Dick Nelson) was often the fall guy for Andy's pranks.
 When Mr. Whippletree disappeared from the series, Papa began to function as both companion and foil.

 Andy was at first a mischievous cub, whose blustery Papa is frequently trying to prove himself as a good role model.
 Later, Andy became a stand-alone star in the vein of Mickey Mouse, and even acquired a Pluto-like dog named Milo (voiced by Bill Shaw) as a pet.

 The 1940 Andy Panda short Knock Knock featured the first appearance of Lantz's most famous character, Woody Woodpecker.